AndyMusicproducer/Individual-project-1/README.md

 -   **HTML & CSS** – For semantic structure and styling
 -   **Bootstrap** – To ensure responsive design and consistent layout
 -   **Balsamiq** – Used to wireframe the site across smartphone, tablet, and desktop views
+-   **AI** I used AI for content creation, all the images displayed on the index are AI generated.
+I used AI on occasions to help me style code.

 ## Wireframing